erigontech/erigon/README.md

 | 30303 | TCP & UDP |      Peering     |  Public |
 |  9091 |    TCP    | gRPC Connections | Private |

-Typically a sentry process will run one eth/xx protocl (e.g. eth/66) and will be exposed to the internet on 30303.
-Port 9091 is for internal gRCP connections (e.g erigon -> sentry)
+Typically, a sentry process will run one eth/xx protocol (e.g. eth/66) and will be exposed to the internet on 30303.
+Port 9091 is for internal gRCP connections (e.g erigon -> sentry).

 #### Other ports